 Just with any previous versions of Outlook, the Mail Merge feature only works when Word and Outlook are the same version.

-Outlook 2013 can be installed without needing to upgrade all the other Office applications.
+Outlook 2016 is available as a standalone application as well without needing to install or buy the other Office 2016 applications.
 However, not all features might be available to you.
-Similar to Outlook 2007 and Outlook 2010, the following features require you to install Word 2013 as well;
+Similar to Outlook 2007, Outlook 2010 and Outlook 2013, the following features require you to install Word 2016 as well;

 - Background spelling